How to use 'is' in Python

 Issues with mutable default parameters and is identity

-A classic Python pitfall involves using mutable objects like a list or dictionary as a default argument in a function.
-Python creates the default object only once, when the function is defined.
-Every subsequent call that relies on that default will share and modify the exact same object.
+A classic Python trap involves using a mutable object, like a list, as a default argument in a function.
+Python creates this default object only once—when the function is defined—not each time it's called.
+This means that every call to the function that relies on the default will share and modify the very same list object, which can lead to unexpected behavior.

 Confusion between is None and equality checks